Frequently asked questions

 An online hearing test or screening can tell you how well you’re hearing and if you should schedule an in-person hearing test with a hearing provider.
 An online screening requires you to wear headphones and listen to a variety of different tones and frequencies.
 This screening can help determine if a more thorough in-person examination with a professional is needed.

 A comprehensive hearing test is conducted by an audiologist or hearing care professional in person to fully assess your hearing.
 The test can include looking in your ear for wax or abnormalities, listening to beeps and tones, repeating words in silence and in noise and possibly even trying hearing aids.
 After the test, the provider will determine if hearing loss exists, the extent of the loss and your treatment options.
 Many people wait until they have symptoms of hearing loss to schedule a hearing test.
-Studies have shown early identification and treatment of hearing loss report overall increased sense of wellness.If you have a smartphone and have completed a hearing test within the last 6 months, upload a copy of your test (audiogram) now to see if you're a candidate for virtual care.
-A hearing expert will get you the information you need so you can start hearing your best.
+Studies have shown early identification and treatment of hearing loss report overall increased sense of wellness.If you already have a hearing test, you’ll want to bring that to an appointment with a provider who can talk to you about your degree of hearing loss and help you with next steps.
+Request an appointment to get started.

 Or call us at 1-877-488-5575, TTY 711 Monday–Friday 8 a.m. to 8 p.m.
 CST for assistance.
 Our Customer Care team will confirm your benefits and match you with a local provider.
 We'll let that provider know you're coming and keep you informed about the process.